unm-historiography/metahistory/essays/modern/Historiography-of-the-Third-Reich.md

 ### Objectivity Versus Impartiality

-All this was contemporaneous to the professionalization of history as a discipline, which more and more required extensive technical training.
+All this was contemporaneous to the professionalization of history as a discipline, which more often required extensive technical training.
 Indeed, the historian [Gustav Droysen](https://en.wikipedia.org/wiki/Johann_Gustav_Droysen) proclaimed that history should be raised to the “rank of a science” (Iggers, 19), defending objectivity on the one hand while rejecting [positivism](https://en.wikipedia.org/wiki/Positivism) in historical scholarship (the search for deterministic historical laws) on the other (Daston, 32).
 {% include figure.html
   class="right"
   width="33%"